Logiqx/gps-guides/devices/locosys/gw-60/README.md

 | Additional Logging                                         | Sats, HDOP, SDOS                                             |
 | Approved for [GP3S](https://www.gps-speedsurfing.com/)     | [Yes](https://www.gps-speedsurfing.com/default.aspx?mnu=item&item=gw60) |
 | Approved for [GPSTC](https://www.gpsteamchallenge.com.au/) | [Yes](https://www.gpsteamchallenge.com.au/pages/rules)       |

-### Observations

-- [SDOP](https://nujournal.net/estimating-accuracy-of-gps-doppler-speed-measurement-using-speed-dilution-of-precision-sdop-parameter/) on the GW-60 is typically higher than on the [GW-52](../gw-52/README.md), possibly due to the smaller antenna and poorer shielding.
-- Beware the effect of underhand grip as it increases error levels; higher SDOP.
-  - Detail about this can be found in a test [session](../../../sessions/20220327/README.md) on 27 Mar 2022.